j4c0bs/xfcsdashboard/README.rst

 xfcs dashboard
 ==============

-Create interactive plots for FCS file metadata (3.0, 3.1).
+Add-on module for `xfcs <https://github.com/j4c0bs/xfcs>`_ to create interactive plots for FCS file metadata (3.0, 3.1).

 Metadata plots are generated as a self contained html file.
 Multiple display options are provided to hide or show parameters, calculated mean values, and customized time range.